roman-lymariev/miro-assignment/README.md

 - BrowserSteps and SetupTeardownSteps pretty much speak for itself.

 ## What would I improve next
+- consider switching to Applitools, local image comparison is memory hungry
+- otherwise, create a proper helper for aShot
 - implement Delete Board via API to cleanup after tests
-- implemented pick style for a Sticker
+- implement picking "flat" style for a Sticker to avoid dealing with "sticker shadow"
-- created a proper helper for aShot
 - implement encrypt passwords and tokens in .properties
+- consider removing SerenityBDD and switching to Selenide + jUnit or TestNG, if BDD is not used and HtmlReport is not so important.
+The framework has some good features, but also a number of issues.

 ##
 ## Author